lecritch/Rate-5-Get-5-Movie-Recommendation-System/readme_compile.md

 ## Final Results¶

 We had good success with both collaborative and content-based recommendation systems, as well as our Flask deployment.
-Our final collaborative model ended up with a mean average error of about 0.6, which is not bad on a 5-point rating scale.
+Our final collaborative model ended up with a RMSE of approx 0.855, which is not bad on a 5-point rating scale.
 Our content based model is showing very good variety in picking movies that are similar in genre and description.

 ## Future Work